 4. But you Forgot to Remember-written in 2013.
 Published on the Mass Poetry webpage in 2015.
 Also published in Chief Jay Strongbow is Real, 2017, Big Table Publishing.
 Metaphors are badass.

 Al took the job as the coffee maker as the last one person holding that job died.
 It helped to bolster Al’s sobriety by giving him responsibility.
-He’d lost more important jobs in his life but he wasn’t about to lose this one.
+He’d lost more important jobs in his life, but he wasn’t about to lose this one.
 It was a very important job.

 Al would show up at 6:30 in the morning and reconstruct the percolator.
 Fill the pot up three-quarters of the way with water, then place the stem, basket, canned coffee in, then cover and plug the cord into the socket.
-The outcome was that the brew was watery and biter so most people brought their own to the meeting anyway.
+The outcome was that the brew was watery and bitter, so most people brought their own to the meeting anyway.

 “Hey, old-timer,” Al said to one with a Dunkin’ Donuts cup.
 “Why not try some of mine.
 I take this job very seriously.”